arun-asthagiri/arumination/docs/index.markdown

 layout: home
 ---

-# Hello
+# Welcome
-Welcome to my test blog
+This is where I write my thoughts uncensored and lightly edited.
+Partially in fulfillment of INAM 7000, mostly in fulfillment of self.